valmipt/Portfolio/README.md

 # Data Analyst Portfolio

-Welcome to my Data Analyst portfolio!
+Welcome to my portfolio!
 This repository showcases a collection of dashboards, notebooks, and scripts that demonstrate my skills and experience in the field of data analysis.
 Feel free to explore the contents and get a sense of the projects I've worked on.

 ## Table of Contents